evancollins3/CentralHDQM/README.md

 # ps awwx | grep python
 ```

-Now visit http://localhost:8000/ on your browser!
+That's it!
+Now visit http://localhost:8000/ on your browser.

 **VERY IMPORTANT:**
 OMS data will not yet be present because authentication certificate is required!
-All features of the whole tool work properly nevertheless.
+All features of the entire tool work properly nevertheless.